CyberManMatt/aniConDB/README.md

 Open a pull request from your forked repository to the main repository (`origin/main`)

 ## How to Use
 aniConDB is an API currently in development.
-To use the API, run the project with `npm start` or `npm start:dev`.
+To use the API, run the project with `npm start:dev`.
 You can use Postman or any other software to access the endpoints.
+Be sure that your database is also running, or you will get an error.

-Alternatively, you can go to `localhost:3000/docs` while the project is running to access the Swagger Docs to access the endpoints there.
+Alternatively, you can go to `localhost:3000/docs` in a web browser while the project is running to access the Swagger Docs to access the endpoints there.